MariamNsubuga/TungaProject/README.md

 #Notebook api

-nstructions on how to run the project locally
+instructions on how to run the project locally

 clone the repo: git clone https://github.com/MariamNsubuga/TungaProject.git
 #create a virtual environment